ShrubHub/ClimNicheHub/README.md

 ## Data list

-In `ClimNiche_database`, `ClimNiche_climate_summary.csv` presentes the summary statistics for each climate variable of each species, `ClimNiche_pca_summary.csv` contains the centroïds of each species occurrence projected in the PCA and `ClimNiche_sampling_summary.csv` doubles as a list of taxonomic synonym with the ITEX database and a count of how many occurrences were used in the niche computation.
+In `ClimNiche_database`, `ClimNiche_climate_summary.csv` presents the summary statistics for each climate variable of each species, `ClimNiche_pca_summary.csv` contains the centroïds of each species occurrence projected in the PCA and `sampling_summary.csv` doubles as a list of taxonomic synonym with the ITEX database and a count of how many occurrences were used in the niche computation.

 The `Complete_sampling` folder contains all of the CHELSA cells (`all_CHELSA_cells.Rdata`) where at least one species occurrences, along with a unique cell_id identifier. `species_cells.RData` contains every cell_id where every species occurred, allowing for creating the full sampling back with a merge function.

+In `ClimNiche_database` and `Complete_sampling`, "boreal_tundra" files are also available, corresponding to the same procedure but constrained to the tundra-boreal bioclimatic region to accommodate for ubiquitous species having cold-adapted sub-populations.
+In these files, **985** species are available.

 The folder `raw_occ` contains the the 10,000 (or less) raw occurrence downloaded from GBIF before 15-feb-2015, in .RData format.
 The folder `filtered_occ` folder contains processed raw occurrences filtered by the occTest packages, removing duplicates within a CHELSA pixel, as well as test for various coordinates errors. chelsa_data_V2.1 contain the metadata behind the CHELSA bioclimatic name, and should contain the CHELSA rasters.
 They are not included but can be download with the script `download_CHELSA_V2.1.R` .